gaehlerm/SoftwareEngineering/README.md

 shopping_list = [apples, bananas]
 ```

 Now the code is much longer, but it is also much better.
 It is much easier to read and understand.
-As we learned the only quality measures of code.
+As we learned, the only quality measures of code.
 All the elements inside the list are equal.
-They are all `ShoppingItems`.
-If you do something you can, or rather you should, iterate over all elements and treat them all equally.
-The data structure now is also pretty save.
+All of them are `ShoppingItems`.
+If you can do something, you should iterate over all elements and treat them equally.
+The data structure is now also pretty save.
 Correlated data is all stored together.
-It is almost impossible to mix up the weight of the apple and the banana.
-And it’s also pretty hard now to make an error when creating the list.
+It is almost impossible to confuse the weight of the apple and the banana.
+And it's also pretty hard now to make an error when creating the list.

 We can summarize: Lists are very common.
 They should always contain objects of equal meaning.
-If you want to make a list with groups of objects you should create a class for these groups and make a list of these class instances.
-If you want to access only a single object from a list, chances are high that your code is bad.
-Always iterate over the whole list and treat all elements equally.
+If you want to create a list with groups of objects, you should create a class for these groups and make a list of instances of these classes.
+If you only need to access a single object from a list, it is likely that your code is bad.
+Always iterate over the entire list and treat all elements equally.

 ## Enums

-Enums are something even many experienced software developers don’t know.
-You don’t really need it.
-But they should know it as enums make your code much better.
-There are several different ways to write code without using enums.
+Enums are something that even many experienced software developers don't know about.
+You don't really need it.
+But they should know that enums make your code much better.
+There are several alternative methods to write code without utilizing enums.
 They are all bad.

 ```py
 # 1. boolean: